bkhoy/Capstone2017/README.md

 ## Technology Stack Rationale
 For the frontend dashboards, we used jQuery to make everything functional.
 We used open source software such as Chart.js to create the charts and DataTables for the table functionality.
 Finally, we used the Google Maps API to display the Google Maps on the donor dashboard.
 We chose these libaries because they were convenient and well documented, so that if there is future development work, the dashboard can be maintained easily.

-For the backend, we had a LAMP stack running (Linux, Apache web server, MySQL RDBMS, PHP).
-We chose to use a LAMP stack to Isaac's experience and proficiency with each element in the LAMP stack.
+For the backend, we are using a LAMP stack (Linux, Apache web server, MySQL, PHP).
+We chose to use a LAMP stack because of Isaac's experience and proficiency with the LAMP stack.
+In addition, the LAMP stack is composed of all open source and free technologies.
+This was ideal for our project since the SE Flow is still in development and the dashboard was a proof of concept in many ways.
+So picking technologies that are free, well proven, and widely known were high prorities.
+Of course, the project is also for a global health project and so saving costs on the dashboard can hopefully translate into cheaper SE Flow devices.

 ## Live Link
 View here: http://boneappletea.me/